Chiropractic treatment in scoliosis

 Thee two large organization can obviously be biased in their position on this subject, and one would expect both organization to support their mission and members.
 So let’s look at the science behind this topic.
 In this era of evidence-based medicine we should constantly strive for the highest level of evidence to support our treatments.
 By searching Pubmed, the U.S. National Library of Medicine and National Institute of Health’s online search engine, one can search over 26 million citations for biomedical literature from MEDLINE, life science journals and online books.
 This is a good place to search for information on “scoliosis and chiropractic treatment”.
 If one does this the results of the search will demonstrate a lack of scientific evidence supporting the position that chiropractic treatment/manipulation alters the natural history of scoliosis (prevents progression or worsening of the deformity).
 The existing literature on this topic is replete with cases reports and small, retrospective, single center case series which lack control groups, have inadequate numbers of patients, insufficient follow-up, lack rigorous statistical analysis and are generally underpowered statistically.
 Testimonial medicine advertisements, however appealing, should not be used as evidence a treatment is helpful and safe.

-there is no scientific evidence that chiropractic therapies alter the natural history is scoliosis.
+Hence based on the currently available data, there is no scientific evidence that chiropractic therapies alter the natural history is scoliosis.
 This statement, though grounded in evidence based medicine, is often vigorously contested by some chiropractic or homeopathic practitioners.
 Often talking about chiropractic treatments with families is much like discussing politics and religion, individuals often have firm beliefs in either direction and will not be swayed by a five-minute conversation in the office.

 When my patients ask me about my perspective of chiropractic treatment of their child/adolescent with a spinal deformity I state the following: